Abandoned Places or Haunted Havens? Explore These 13 Eerie Destinations and Find Out!

 Image Credit: Deposit Photos

 The Beelitz-Heilstätten Hospital, situated in Germany, functioned as a military hospital in both World Wars and was subsequently utilized as a Soviet military hospital during the Cold War.
-The forsaken hospital has become a famous spot for urban explorers to visit.
+The forsaken hospital has become a famous spot for people to visit.

 Bhangarh Fort